tingwai-to/greendeal/README.md

     > `testinvoke <contract_hash> create ['<creator_public_key>','mypromocode','Opening-day-sale-for-ice-cream!','Discount-for-any-flavor',3,1546300800,5,8]`

-    Here a new promo identified by `mypromocode` is being created for an ice cream sale.
+    Here a new promo identified by `mypromocode` is being created for an ice cream sale, promo expires on Jan 1, 2019 (1546300800 unix time).
 A seller would typically be using this command.

 * Parameters (in order):